 When performed by expert dermatologists and practitioners, chemical peel treatment should be safe and cause fewer complications.
 Here are a few things you must remember after getting treated with chemical peels.

-- Chemical peels will likely cause some side effects, but they are usually temporary and do not cause significant discomfort.
+- Chemical peels may cause side effects, which are generally temporary and typically manageable.
 They may include tingling, burning, redness, irritation, and mild swelling in the treated region.

-- Your skin may start to peel after three to five days of the treatment.
+- Your skin may begin to peel several days after the treatment, depending on the type of peel and individual skin response.
 When that happens, the treated skin area may seem similar to that affected by sunburn.
-It is imperative not to pull the peeling skin during that time.
+It is crucial to avoid pulling or picking at the peeling skin to prevent scarring.